hbctraining/DGE_workshop_salmon_online/lessons/07_DGE_summarizing_workflow.md

 	res <- lfcShrink(dds,
 			 coef = "sampletype_group1_vs_group2",
 			 type = "apeglm")
-         # The coef will be dependent on what your contras was. and should be identical to what is stored in resultsNames()
+         # The coef will be dependent on what your contrast was. and should be identical to what is stored in resultsNames()
 	```

 7. Output significant results: